-The Company submitted an application for exploration rights on the remaining prospective targets not included within the boundaries of the Mato Bula and DaTambuk (East Africa Mineral Resources) Mining Licenses, which has been approved pending a submission of the final EISA documents.
+Tigray Resources Incorporated PLC ("Tri") submitted an application for exploration rights on the remaining prospective targets not included within the boundaries of the Mato Bula and DaTambuk (East Africa Mineral Resources) Mining Licenses, which has been approved pending a submission of the final Engineering, Procurement & Construction Management documents.
 On receipt of the Ministry of Mines and Petroleum ("MoMP") approval of the proposed work program and identification of funding, the Company intends to continue assessment of identified exploration targets through diamond drilling and geophysical surveys, including high priority targets along the highly prospective Mato Bula Trend.

 In March of 2023, an application for exploration right on the remaining prospective targets not included within the boundaries of the Mato Bula and DaTambuk (East Africa Mineral Resources) Mining Licenses was made.
 On receipt of the Ministry of Mines and Petroleum ("MoMP") approval of the proposed work program, the Company intends to continue the assessment of identified exploration targets through diamond drilling and geophysical surveys, including high priority targets along the highly prospective Mato Bula Trend.
 This matter remains pending.
-EAM expects a decision from the government regarding the application prior the end of the first quarter of calendar 2024.
+EAM expects a decision from the government regarding the application in the fourth quarter of calendar 2024.